J.D. Harvard Law School ‘73

 In my experience, the best way to approach possible psychological issues in a military divorce is the same way they should be approached in every divorce.
 Part of the client's intake process in every case should be obtaining the client's medical history.
 Whether you're dealing with a Fortune 500 executive who's been forced to take unwanted early retirement, or a PFC who's coming off several months in Afghanistan at a forward fire base in the middle of nowhere, you can't represent the client effectively without knowing his or her medical issues.
 You don't want to discover for the first time in the middle of a custody dispute that a military client's being treated for severe PTSD, any more than you want to discover that a civilian client's being treated for psychological problems caused by domestic violence or emotional abuse.

-If you're a current or former service member with PTSD, and you're looking for a divorce lawyer , don't keep your PTSD a secret, and don't hire a lawyer who's afraid of helping you deal with it successfully in your divorce.
+If you're a PTSD veteran or former service member with PTSD, and you're looking for a military divorce lawyer, don't keep your PTSD a secret, and don't hire a lawyer who's afraid of helping you deal with it successfully in your military divorce.